 - The status of the surrogate mother is blurred a legal point of view.
 Who is the woman who gives birth to a child who is not biologically his?
 Who is this child to this woman in travail?
 We do not measure well the psychological effects for the woman who gave birth to her child leave his biological mother.
 The Working Group of the senate which addressed the issue suggests that the surrogate mother can change your mind within three days after delivery.
 That is to say, it may decide to keep the child who is not quite far from it, his own.
 Usually, in the classical case, during the three days following the birth of a child, the whole family, aunts, uncles, brothers, sisters, fathers, mothers, friends came to the maternity hospital, or the kitchen, or in the pool, see the child, praise the mother, the father of the child, discuss its resemblance so and so, give gifts, take her in his arms.
 At birth the child was already nine months.
 Is given, it was given a name, an identity.
 He is welcomed into the family with open arms.
 It is the future.
 There is hope.
 How then accept that for three days, three long days, a couple is in feverish anticipation of a change of mind parturient?
 What anguish!
 What suffering of waiting!
 Finally, what about the right of access opposable might ask the surrogate mother?
 She still carried the child, fed, talked, perhaps even whispered words of love.
 And if that is not the case, then studies have proven the importance of the peace of the mother during the pregnancy and the presence of the father, why this child would he deny, from the Initially, beyond the vicissitudes of life couple, these attentions.

 - This implies a contract that does not qualify.
 Use a surrogate requires a contract between the two parties, the carrier and recipients, with commitments of both sides, rights, duties.
 From a philosophical point of view, this assujétion, the alienation of man by man is not admissible.
 This is already happening in the contracts, but not with these implications, this constancy during the time of pregnancy.
 This contract also entails legal responsibilities.
-What will happen if the surrogate mother prefers fair break, alcohol to strawberries, rolled cigarette Russian cigarette?
+What will happen if this surrogate prefers fair break, alcohol to strawberries, rolled cigarette Russian cigarette?
 Selection of surrogate mothers should be able to guarantee upstream part of the serious candidates but can not ensure full loyalty of the surrogate mother vis-à-vis its commitments.

 - And if the biological parents refuse the child This question is rarely asked.
 Presumably a couple who engages in this process knows why he undertakes his thinking has matured, tried everything outside of this process.
 But what if during the time of pregnancy parents separate?
 Is this the common law on parental authority applies?
 How to decide?